 • Complicated or Prolonged Grief and Ambiguous Loss

 It is a metaphor for grief.
-In losing someone or something (jobs, relationships, our health) significant, the landscape of life may seem scarred and blackened.
+In losing someone or something significant (jobs, relationships, our health), the landscape of life may seem scarred and blackened.
 It might appear a desolate place from which no good can come.
 But, in fact, grief provides a rich opportunity to reconsider and reshape important aspects of our lives.
 Where someone dear, or not-so-dear, has departed, there is a call to re-evaluate priorities and to know ourselves in a new way.
 It is a time to:

 - Recognize and honor the influence people, animals or situaitons have had on our lives